iterative/dvc.org/public/static/docs/user-guide/privacy.md

 and `dvc remote modify` commands as well as the relevant Google Drive section of this User Guide.

-DVC uses the _DVC Google Drive_ application on Google Cloud Platform.
+DVC uses the _DVC_ application on Google Cloud Platform.
 That is the name you will see in a consent screen.
 DVC integration is governed by common policies recorded here.

 Your use of Google APIs with DVC is subject to each API’s respective terms of service.
 See